ilastik/ilastik4ij/README.md

 containers everywhere which are roughly wrapped as `Dataset > ImgPlus > Img > RandomAccessibleInterval`.

-### Demo

-`src/test/java/org/ilastik/ilastik4ij/Demo.java` contains usage examples of various workflows.

-### Run example macros
+### Examples

-It's possible to run some example macros from command line with `/path/to/fiji/executable --headless -macro examples/your-example.ijm`.
-Note that headless mode behaves differently than the GUI.
+If you want to run workflows from your own Java code, have a look at `src/test/java/org/ilastik/ilastik4ij/Demo.java`.
+Example macros can be found in the `examples` directory.

 ### Manually test in a local Fiji installation